wrshf7/HapSelect-Docs/docs/workflow/marker-effects.md

 1. `Individual`, which gives the individual's identifier found in the genotype file, `geno`.
 Each individual **MUST** only appear **once**!
 2. `BLUE`, which contains a singular, numeric value.
 This value can be a Best Linear Unbiased Estimate (BLUE), de-regressed Best Linear Unbiased Prediction (BLUP) extracted from a random effect with an identity covariance structure (i.e., broad-sense heritability/repeatability effect with no additive genetic effect fit), or an adjusted phenotype.

+!!! warning
+    There is currently a bug where `NA` values in BLUE/deregressed BLUP/adjusted phenotypes will cause prediction accuracy to be `NA`.
+We plan to address this in a future iterative update.

 ### Marker Effect Parameters

 #### `h2_method`